-Resi dual value

-Leasehold improvements 25% Nil
+Leasehold improvements 3-5 years Nil

-Computer equipment and software 25% Nil
+Computer equipment and software 3-5 years Nil

-Furniture and fixtures 25% Nil
+Furniture and fixtures 3-5 years Nil

 Depreciation methods, useful lives and residual values, when applicable, are reviewed and adjusted, if appropriate, on a prospective basis at each reporting date.
+There is no restriction on title and none of the plant and equipment is pledged as securities for liabilities.